tableau/query-graphs/jupyterlab-extension/README.md

 ## Development

-For a development install (requires npm version 4 or later), do the following in the repository directory:
+For a development install of this extension, do the following in the this directory:

 ```bash
 npm install